mathspp/mathspp/pages/02.blog/04.pydonts/inner-workings-of-sequence-slicing/item.en.md

 ---
 metadata:
-    description: "This Pydon't covers the inner workings of sequence slicing, from the `slice` object to the dunder methods of the family of `__getitem__`."
+    description: "This Pydon't covers the inner workings of sequence slicing, from the built-in `slice` type to the dunder method `__getitem__` and its siblings."
 title: Inner workings of sequence slicing | Pydon't
 ---

-In this Pydon't we conclude the slicing trilogy and take a look at the inner workings of Python slicing.
+In this Pydon't we conclude the slicing trilogy and take a look at the inner workings of Python slicing, from the built-in `slice` type to the dunder method `__getitem__` and its siblings.

 ===